mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 ## Who Can Create a Task?
 -  Admin users.
--  Environment owner users who can create a TDM task for their environment.
+-  Environment owners who can create a TDM task for their environment.
 -  Testers who can create a TDM task for the environments they are attached to by a [role](/articles/TDM/tdm_gui/10_environment_roles_tab.md):
    - Source environment, testers must be attached to the source environment by a role with [Read](/articles/TDM/tdm_gui/10_environment_roles_tab.md#read-and-write-and-number-of-entities) access.
    - Target environment, testers must be attached to the target environment by a role with [Write](/articles/TDM/tdm_gui/10_environment_roles_tab.md#read-and-write-and-number-of-entities) access.